What Lies Beneath: Development

 Documentary filmmaker Sarah Kernochan had adapted a personal experience with the paranormal as a script treatment featuring a retirement aged couple dealing with restless but compassionate spirits.
 DreamWorks commissioned a rewrite from actor-writer Clark Gregg.
 This script was delivered in 1998 by Steven Spielberg to his director friend Robert Zemeckis, who had signed a deal for DreamWorks to distribute the films of newly founded production company ImageMovers, and announced interest in doing a thriller film.
 "I kept second-guessing the main character, and that kept me turning the page which when that happens, I have to consider it," Zemeckis recalled.
 "Secondly, there was an intelligence and kind of elegance to the writing and drawing of the characters.
 And there was an undercurrent of creepiness."

 As Gregg had to remain with production for rewrites, he had to decline an offer to read for a major role in Sports Night; Aaron Sorkin later created a minor role in the final episodes of the series for Gregg.

 Kernochan estimated that about "seventy-five percent" of her original screenplay was reworked by Gregg:

-That whole ghost-taking-her-revenge plot wasn’t there.
+That whole ghost-taking-her-revenge plot wasn't there.
 I wrote it for Steven Spielberg who has a very different taste than Robert Zemeckis who eventually made it.
 Steven approached me, wanting to do a story about a ghost who was an ordinary human being.
 The lead character was a woman who has just sent her kids off to college.
-She’s an empty nester.
+She's an empty nester.
 And the ghost that starts manifesting in her house, fills that empty space.
 He wanted it to be about the wonderment of discovery, of contact.
 Really what he wanted was Close Encounters of the Third Kind, but in an intimate domestic setting.
-My script succeeded in that, but when Steven read it, he realized it didn’t feel like a Spielberg movie.
-He didn’t know what he wanted me to do, because I’d already done what he asked.
+My script succeeded in that, but when Steven read it, he realized it didn't feel like a Spielberg movie.
+He didn't know what he wanted me to do, because I'd already done what he asked.
 So, he gave it to Zemeckis, with whom his company had a deal.

 Casting

-Harrison Ford signed on to star in the film in the summer of 1998, even agreeing to clear room in his schedule for the project.
-Michelle Pfeiffer then followed as DreamWorks started to negotiate with 20th Century Fox regarding the film's distribution.
-Ford and Pfeiffer were Zemeckis' first and only choices for the lead roles.
+Harrison Ford and Pfeiffer were Zemeckis' first and only choices for the lead roles.
+Ford signed on to star in the film in the summer of 1998, even agreeing to clear room in his schedule for the project.
+His casting involved dropping out of the role in The Perfect Storm.
+The film marks a career highlight for Ford, as he plays against type by portraying a more villainous take of his established everyman persona.
+Pfeiffer followed soon after as DreamWorks started to negotiate with 20th Century Fox regarding the film's distribution.
 Fox agreed to distribute both What Lies Beneath and Zemeckis' other project Cast Away, with the thriller having DreamWorks doing the domestic distribution and Fox the international one.

 According to actress Amber Valletta, her character of Madison was not originally written to be a lookalike to Pfeiffer's, but this element was incorporated into the story after her casting because of the two actresses' shared resemblance.